top of page

 Something new in the world was agreed upon in York, Pennsylvania in the fall of 1777, a step toward a model of governance in which “we the people” grant power to leaders, rather than leaders selectively exercising power from above.

-Seen from a distance this sculpture presents a gathering of blocks under construction, reminding us that this moment in history was a creative process (and still not finished).
-Seen close up one discovers expressive bronze figures, glass graphic panels, headline text posing questions, and first-person quotes from the individuals who wrote this document considered to be the first U.S. Constitution.
+Seen from a distance the installation presents a gathering of glass graphic panels with headline text posing questions, and presenting first-person quotes from the individuals who created this document considered to be the first U.S. Constitution.

 Location - along the Codorus Creek on the landscape of the York History Center.